Home About Basics Casts Theory Verification References Contact

 Background

 The fly line will be subject to shear stresses in the axial or lengthwise direction as it travels through the air.
 What is referred to as boundary layers form in the vicinity of the fly line.
-The properties of the boundary layer determine the axial air drag.
-A fly line will, in general, move at an angle in relation to air.
+The properties of the boundary layers determine the axial air drag.
+A fly line will, in general, move at an angle in the air.
 The angle will influence the boundary layer increasing the shear stresses and the drag compared to a boundary layer developing along a line at zero angle.
-Here, the air drag is calculated as function of the Reynolds number based on experimental data.
+Here, the air drag is calculated as a function of the Reynolds number based on experimental data.
 The increase in shear stress due to the angle is accounted for approximately.
 Hence, there is some uncertainty in the calculation of axial air drag.

 Method